alpinebuster/meshlib/README.md

 ## **License**

-Here, you can access our [Non-Commercial Free License](https://github.com/MeshInspector/MeshLib?tab=License-1-ov-file#readme) with a Commercial License Requirement.
-Also, see extra details on the [license page](https://meshlib.io/license/).
+Here, you can access our Non-Commercial Free License with a Commercial License Requirement.
+Also, see [license](./LICENSE).